 Blog-Reference and Blog-Reference

-The mathiness problem of economists does not consist in the application of advanced mathematics but in the incapacity to apply the straightforward arithmetic of accounting.
+The mathiness problem of economists does not consist in the application of advanced mathematics but in the incapacity to apply the straightforward algebra of accounting.

 Imagine we have two accountants, one for the business sector, Mr. B, and one for the household sector, Mrs. H. Mr. B is supposed to make an entry every time the firm makes a wage payment and every time the firm sells its output.
 To make matters simple, the condition of market-clearing holds, that is, quantity sold = output, that is, there is no change of inventory.
 Mrs. H is supposed to make an entry every time one of the households receives wage income and every time a household buys the firm’s product.

 (a) National accounts, elementary production-consumption economy, two sectors, initial period, consumption expenditures = wage income, C=Yw.